- Municipal Court

-The Municipal Court hears violations of county ordinances.
-The range of punishment can vary depending upon the offense charged, but can never be more than a fine of $1,000 and/or a year in the county jail on any 1 offense.
+The Municipal Court hears violations of County ordinances.
+The range of punishment can vary depending upon the offense charged, but it can never be more than a fine of $1,000 and/or a year in the county jail on any one offense.

 Court Procedures & Manners

 - Proper attire is required for a court appearance.
 Sleeveless shirts, shorts and/or hats are not suitable for court.
 Due to space limitations, only those who have business with the court should attend.

 - Children are allowed in court.
 However, parents are required to ensure that they do not disrupt court proceedings.
 Disruptive or noisy children and their parents will be asked to leave.